How Long to Steam Milk for a Latte: What You Need to Know!

 Some things don’t always go as planned when you’re steaming milk for your coffee, even if you mean well.
 Let’s talk about some common problems that can happen and how to fix them so that you can keep enjoying making lattes.

-Too Much Boiling and What It Does
+Too Much Boiling And What It Does

 Over-steaming happens when the milk gets too hot and dry, which gives your latte a burnt taste.
 While boiling, pay close attention to how hot it is.
 Stop steaming the milk as soon as it hits the right temperature range (150–160°F or 65–71°C).
 If you think the milk is getting too hot, move the steam wand so it doesn’t steam too much.

-Under-steaming and How It Changes Taste and Texture
+Under-Steaming and How It Changes Taste and Texture

 When you under-steam milk, it doesn’t get as creamy as you want it to be, which changes the taste and flavor of your latte as a whole.
 Make sure the steam stick is in the milk in the right place so that it can get enough air.
 Allow enough time to make the right microfoam, and change the amount of time it steams as needed.
 It will take some time and trial and error to find the right mix for making milk that is creamy and velvety.